Mitra98t/Flavor/nova_script_book/src/implementation/parser.md

 An important specification to do is related to the imperative structure of NovaScript.
-In the code we can define a sequence of instructions (statements separated by the semicolon).
+In the NovaScript code we can define a sequence of instructions (statements separated by the semicolon).
-This structure reflects on the implementation resulting in the parser producing a vector of ASTs (one per statement).
+This structure is reflected on the implementation of the parser, which will produce a vector of ASTs (one per statement).

 ## Development